 The Ordinary Lactic Acid Serums: Key Ingredients

-Lactic Acid: Lactic acid is an alpha hydroxy acid that exfoliates the skin’s surface and sweeps away dead skin cells.
+Lactic Acid: Lactic acid is an alpha hydroxy acid (a direct acid), that exfoliates the skin’s surface and sweeps away dead skin cells.
 By increasing cell turnover, lactic acid helps to brighten the skin and reduce the appearance of dullness, uneven skin tone, hyperpigmentation, fine lines, and wrinkles.

 Lactic acid has a larger molecule size than another popular AHA, glycolic acid.
 This means that it won’t penetrate the skin as deeply and will cause less irritation, making it a good choice for those with more sensitive skin.